Improving Influencer Inclusivity

 Historical studies by other entities have indicated pay gaps between Black+ creators and creators in general, but these studies have focused on algorithm-driven disparities.
 This study, in contrast, shows representation & pay differences for influencer brand deals that are negotiated directly between the creator [or their agent] and the brand [or their agency], as opposed to through an algorithm.

-The compensation difference between Black+ creators and creators as a whole has largely been consistent over time with the exception of Q3 & Q4 2020.
-The spike in Black+ creator payments in this time period is correlated with the racial unrest in the U.S. during the months following the murder of George Floyd.
+The compensation difference between Black+ creators and creators as a whole has largely been consistent over time with the exception of Q3 & Q4 2020 and Q3 & Q4 2025.
+The spike in Black+ creator payments in the Q3 & Q4 2020 time period is correlated with the racial unrest in the U.S. during the months following the murder of George Floyd.
+However, our latest analysis also includes the highest CPM of $85.54 in Q3 & Q4 2025.
+While we don’t have a clear correlation between this time period and rate, Outloud has seen rising creator costs as more brands enter the market, especially during end of year marketing campaigns.

 There are many possible explanations for the differences in median CPM over time for Black+ creators.
 We believe the opportunity for Black+ creators to engage in dialogue over price and value allows for brands and Black+ creators to align on a fair and equitable price.
 This is in contrast with the algorithmic pricing which does not involve dialogue or non-programmatic considerations.